Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Comparing the impact of bargaining power and extreme wealth shock

 \section{Comparing the impact of bargaining power and extreme wealth shock}

-\thesubsection{\@Appendix B.\arabic{subsection}} \Cref{tab: agg_nonmarket} compares the benchmark model to models that remove non-market disparities, particularly in equalizing racial bargaining power and extreme wealth shocks.
-Equalizing black workers' bargaining power with that of white workers (Column 2, $\xi_{bl} =\xi_{wh}$) depresses black workers' job-finding rate but directly raises their bargained wage outcomes.
-This is because non-prejudiced firms retain less profit, hence post fewer vacancies.
-On the net, it also reduces white workers' job-finding rate and average wage rate.
-As a result, the average wage gap shrinks to 19\% (with a wage ratio of 81\%), explaining about 24\% of the racial wage gap.
+\thesubsection{\@Appendix B.\arabic{subsection}} Our model separately calibrates racial differences in bargaining power and the likelihood of extreme wealth destruction - features we refer to as non-market racial disparities.
+We conduct additional counterfactual analyses to assess the impact of these non-market factors relative to hiring discrimination. \Cref{tab: agg_nonmarket} compares the benchmark model to versions that eliminate non-market disparities by equalizing bargaining power and extreme wealth shocks across racial groups.
+When we set the bargaining power of black workers equal to that of white workers (Column 2, $\xi_{bl} = \xi_{wh}$), their bargained wages rise directly.
+However, the job-finding rate for black workers falls.
+This outcome occurs because non-prejudiced firms retain lower profits and, therefore, post fewer vacancies, which also reduces the job-finding rate and average wage for white workers.
+Consequently, the average wage gap shrinks to 20\% (a wage ratio of 80\%), accounting for roughly 20\% of the observed racial wage gap.

-In Column 3 ($\epsilon_{bl}=\epsilon_{wh}$), we assign black workers the same conditions in accumulating wealth as white workers.
+In Column 3 ($\epsilon_{bl}=\epsilon_{wh}$), we assign black workers the same extreme wealth shock as white workers, an external condition governing the accumulating wealth.
 The effect resembles assigning higher bargaining power to black workers.
-This is due to the importance of personal wealth in partial self-insurance against uncertain adverse outcomes \citep{nakajima2012business}.
+This is due to the importance of personal wealth in helping workers self-insurance against uncertain adverse outcomes \citep{nakajima2012business}.
 With a lower probability of losing their wealth, black workers can accumulate more personal wealth.
 Higher personal wealth gives black workers a higher reservation value when bargaining with firms.
-Effectively, black workers can negotiate for better wage outcomes (1.66 compared to 1.60 in the benchmark model).
-Similar to directly assigning higher bargaining power, the resulting job-finding rates decrease, though to a smaller extent.
-The smaller extreme wealth destruction rate also translates into better aggregate capital accumulation and increased aggregate output.
-It spills over to an increase in the average wage rate for all.
-Though it has a much lesser impact on the unemployment rate gap, it raises the average black-to-white wage ratio to 77\% and reduces the wage gap to 23\%, explaining 8\% of the racial wage gap.
-Since it directly raises the wealth position of black workers, the mean and median black-to-white wealth ratios increase drastically (77\% and 88\% from the benchmark 28\% and 33\%).
+Effectively, black workers can negotiate for better wage outcomes (1.65 compared to 1.59 in the benchmark model).
+Similar to having higher bargaining power, the resulting job-finding rates decrease, though to a smaller extent.
+The lower extreme wealth destruction rate also translates to higher aggregate capital accumulation and increased aggregate output.
+It spills over to an increase in the average wage rate for all, raising the average black-white wage ratio to 77\%, thus explaining around 8\% of the racial wage gap.
+Since it directly raises the wealth position of black workers, the mean and median black-white wealth ratios increase drastically (77\% and 88\% from the benchmark levels of 29\% and 33\%).

 \thesubsection{\@Appendix C.\arabic{subsection}} \theequation{\@C.\arabic{equation}} \thefigure{\@C.\arabic{figure}} \thetable{\@C.\arabic{table}}